emn178/jquery-animations/README.md

   // Sets the easing function to use for the transition.
   easing: 'ease',

+  // Sets the property whether or not the animation should play in reverse on alternate cycles.
+  direction: 'normal',

+  // Sets the property specifies what styles will apply for the element when the animation is not playing.
+  fillMode: 'none',

   // Sets the flag determining the animation combines with other animations.
 It will stop running animation when sets false.
   combinable: false,